 Click here to start your consultation now

-A condition often described as ‘brain fog’ accompanies withdrawal from cocaine addiction and from many other drug addictions.
-We know that there is a direct link between addiction and the cognitive processes.
-Interestingly enough, this is amplified two fold if you have a mental illness and an addiction.
+One of the main symptoms of cocaine addiction is a condition often described as ‘brain fog’.
+Brain fog accompanies cocaine withdrawal, as well as many other drug addictions.
+We know that there is a direct link between addiction and cognitive processes, which is amplified twofold if you have a mental illness and an addiction.
 See our page on dual diagnosis for more on this matter.